 "The demands of war and the ambitions of African Americans to serve their country and prove their quality as citizens would change these circumstances with far-reaching historical reverberations."

 In his V-Mail essay, Huxen, Senior Director of Research and History in the Museum's Institute for the Study of War and Democracy, was setting the stage for the July 2015 grand opening of the special exhibit Fighting for the Right to Fight: African American Experiences in World War II.
 The exhibit is currently traveling the country.
-Having already visited the St. Petersburg (Florida) Museum of History and the Dallas Holocaust Museum Center for Education and Tolerance, it is slated to be on display February 17 to July 15, 2018, at Omaha's The Durham Museum.
+Having already visited the St. Petersburg (Florida) Museum of History the Dallas Holocaust Museum Center for Education and Tolerance, and Omaha's The Durham Museum, the exhibit will be on view at the Oregon Historical Society from July 12, 2019, to December 31, 2019.

 The website built for the "Fighting for the Right to Fight" special exhibit spotlights African American experiences before, during, and after the war, and includes downloadable resources (essays, biographies, lesson plans) for middle school and high school classrooms.
 The wartime section of the site contains breakout sections on the experiences of black servicemembers in every branch of the armed forces as well as men and women Home Front workers of color.